andrao/planetscale-stream-ts/README.md

 This repository includes two example scripts, one for each class, in the _examples/_ folder.

 Before running an example, copy the _.env.example_ file to _.env_ and set the correct environment variables.
+Don't forget to `pnpm install`.

 Both of the examples require some configuration values to be set, indicated by the `@todo` comments.